-Obligations of Support
+Obligations of Support in Ohio

-Not only do a lot of factors bear weight in the conversation of determining post-marital support, the laws of Ohio require spouses to adhere to this marital obligation as well.
+Not only do a lot of factors bear weight in the conversation of determining post-marital support, but the laws of Ohio also require spouses to adhere to this marital obligation as well.
 Ohio Statute § 3103.03 requires each spouse in a marriage to support the other with either property or labor.

 The requirement also includes an obligation to provide for any minor children.
 In Ohio, the biological or adoptive parents of a minor child must care for that child through housing and labor.
 As long as he or she attends an accredited high school on a full-time basis, the parent must provide support.